jaabberwocky/kafka-python-example/README.md

 ## Step 4:

-In a separate command shell, run the following:
+In separate command shells, run the following:

 1. `python consumer.py`

 This is a consumer of the messages sent through Kafka.
 Simple processing of message length is shown to indicate what you can do with each message.
+Press CTRL + C to send KeyboardInterrupt to exit the process.
+Alternatively, close the

 2. `python producer.py`

 Producer of messages.
 Key in any valid string to send.
 Type "quit" to exit.

+You should now see the shell running `consumer.py` displaying the messages from Kafka!